gaxmann/suhr/README.md

 ### 1. Design Proposals
 Submit new visual designs for the dial.
 A design consists of either:
 - **(a)** Three to five hex RGB color codes, or
-- **(b)** Three to five stacked images (ideally, the two larger images are ~1000 × 1000 px)
+- **(b)** Three to five stacked images (ideally, the two large images are ~1000 × 1000 px)

 I love art that preserves values and uplifts the spirit (e.g., Monet, Turner, Klee, van Gogh, Brueghel, Macke, Liebermann, Gauguin, Cézanne, Rousseau, Courbet).
+Please ensure any submissions are original work or properly licensed.

 **Design zones guide:**
 - **5 zones**: day (>6°) | sunset (6...–0.8333°) | civil twilight (–0.8333...–6°) | nautical twilight (–6...–12°) | night (<–12°)